-Skeleton iforms the main supporting framework of the body, and is primarily designed for a more effective production of movements by the attached muscles.
+Skeleton forms the main supporting framework of the body formed by joining of individual bones, and is primarily designed for a more effective production of movements by the attached muscles.

 The inorganic calcium salts are mainly calcium phosphate, partly calcium carbonate, and traces of other salts.
 These make it hard and rigid, which can afford resistance to compressive forces of weight-bearing and impact forces of jumping.

 The organic connective tissue makes it tough and resilient , which can afford resistance to tensile forces.

 Despite its hardness and high calcium content the bone is very much living tissue.
 It is highly vascular, with a constant turn-over of its calcium content.

 It can mould itself according to changes in stress and strain it bears, it shows disuse atrophy and overuse hypertrophy.